 We don’t know exactly what colour code she’s using for her notes, but whatever her strategy is, it’s giving us serious aesthetics envy.
 It’s both satisfying and inspiring to watch her be so productive in this video – we wish we crossed off that many items off our to-do lists!

 Productive Lil Study With Me Pomodoro Style 👏 What is Pomodoro Technique & How to Use it | UnJaded Jade

-You can use this video is whatever way is most helpful for your own studies.
-Either watch it through with sound and learn about Jade’s Pomodoro work, or play it silently in the background to keep yourself motivated while you do your own revision.
+You can use this video in whatever way is most helpful for your own studies – either watch it through with sound and learn about Jade’s Pomodoro work, or play it silently in the background to keep yourself motivated while you do your own revision.
 Either way (or both), you’re sure to learn from and be inspired by this video.

 Study with Me || 14 Hour Study Day | Ruby Granger

 This is the most calming video involving 14 hours of work you’ll ever watch.

 Skillfully cut down into three-and-a-half minutes, you can see snippets of everything Ruby Granger does on this study day without being overwhelmed by anything.
 The calm music and lack of narration makes this a relaxing warm-up video to watch before starting your own work.
 Or, if you prefer, you could put it on loop during a long work day.

 Study With Me + 10 Productivity / Revision Tips – Cambridge University medical student VLOG #31 | Ali Abdaal

 By the time you’re a medical student at Cambridge, you probably have your revision strategies down to a science.
 Luckily for us, Ali Abdaal decided to share some useful tips we can use for our own studies.
 In this combination of daily vlog and study-with-me video, Ali takes us through his whole day’s work.
 He even does a lot of studying with friends, from playing parts in practice medical cases to quizzing each other on the week’s topics.